 Lège-Cap Ferret is the peninsula located between the basin of Arcachon and the Atlantic Ocean where are, from north to south an agglomeration of several oyster villages.
 The seaside resort located on the southern part of the peninsula is called Cap Ferret.
 Consisting of dunes and sandy terrain, Cap Ferret is also subject to sea spray and strong marine erosion.
 The film “Les petits mouchoirs” directed in 2010 by Guillaume Canet and starring Marion Cotillard has contributed greatly to the reputation of Cap Ferret.
 Nicknamed the Saint-Tropez of the Atlantic, Cap Ferret is also, each summer, frequented by many personalities.
 The Cap Ferret lighthouse, built in 1840, has been listed as a historical monument since November 2009.
 Its staircase composed of 258 steps allows to reach the top of the building and offers an extraordinary panorama on the basin of Arcachon, from the top of its 60 meters.
 For nature lovers, 150 kilometers of beaches are available on the Atlantic side and accessible from the road by footpaths.

-Arcachon, eponymous city of the Arcachon basin
+Arcachon, eponymous town of the basin

 Arcachon is the sub-prefecture of the Gironde department.
 Created in 1857 by the detachment of a part of the municipality of La Teste de Buch, the city of Arcachon is part of the Landes de Gascogne and the Landes forest.
 Like Royan, La Baule and Les Sables d’Olonnes, the city of Arcachon has become an important seaside resort on the Atlantic coast.
 With its 21 hectares of surface and its 2600 boat places, the port of Arcachon is the second marina of the Atlantic coast, after that of La Rochelle.
 Every year, the city organizes the Cadences festival, which brings together artists from around the world to perform in theater and dance.
 Its observatory named “Saint Cécile” offers a breathtaking panoramic view of the city and the basin.